Pediatric scarlet fever (scarlatina)

-Scarlet fever is a bacterial infection characterized by a red rash that spreads all over the body.
+Scarlet fever (also know as scarlatina) is a bacterial infection characterized by a red rash that spreads all over the body.
 Group A streptococcus, the same bacteria responsible for strep throat, causes scarlet fever.

-What are the signs and symptoms of Pediatric Scarlet Fever?
+What are the signs and symptoms of pediatric scarlet fever (scarlatina)?

 Symptoms start within a couple of days of exposure to the infection, beginning with a fever higher than 101 degrees and sore throat.